European Union (EU) exit information for UK nationals in the absence of a withdrawal agreement.

 Living in an EU country after the UK leaves the EU

 Continuing to live in an EU country after the UK has left the EU depends on the EU and its Member States, and whether they reciprocate our offer in this policy paper on Citizens’ rights in the event of a no deal Brexit.
 Our offer guarantees the right of EU citizens in the UK to continue their lives broadly as now.
 A number of Member States have already given political assurances to UK Nationals about their residency rights.
 The European Commission has also published a No Deal Contingency Action Plan which calls upon EU Member States to take a generous approach to UK nationals who are already resident in their territory.
-This includes a call for Member States to take measures so that all UK nationals legally residing in a Member States on 29 March 2019 will continue to be considered as legal residents of that Member State without interruption.
+This includes a call for Member States to take measures so that all UK nationals legally residing in a Member States on the day the UK leaves the EU will continue to be considered as legal residents of that Member State without interruption.
 We will continue to work with the EU and all of the Member States to make sure UK nationals are given firm reassurances as soon as possible.

 Applying for permanent residency in an EU country